Nicole Huber

 Associate Professor

-Nicole Huber is a licensed architect in Germany where she graduated as Diplom-Ingenieur (M.Arch.) from the Technical University Darmstadt and held a Post-Graduate Research Position at the University of the Arts Berlin.
-She was a Visiting Scholar at the History, Theory and Criticism Section of the Department of Architecture at the Massachusetts Institute of Technology (2003) and holds a PhD from the Bauhaus University Weimar (Dr. des., summa cum laude, 2006).
-Before joining the faculty of the UW, she taught architectural and urban history, theory and design at the University of the Arts Berlin (1996-2001), where she also co-directed the Program for Urban Processes (2001-2004) focusing on the interrelationships between urbanization, globalization, and representation.
+Nicole Huber is a licensed architect (Germany), architectural theorist, and historian.
+She received her degree as Diplom-Ingenieur (M.Arch.) from the Technical University Darmstadt and held a Post-Graduate Research Position at the University of the Arts Berlin.
+She was a Visiting Scholar at the History, Theory and Criticism Section of the Department of Architecture at the Massachusetts Institute of Technology (2003) and holds a Dr. des. from the Bauhaus University Weimar (summa cum laude, 2006).
+Before joining the faculty of the UW, she taught architectural and urban history, theory, and design at the University of the Arts Berlin (1996-2001), where she also co-directed the Program for Urban Processes (w/ Ralph Stern, 2001-2004) focusing on the interrelationships between urbanization, globalization, and representation.